 If you want to let your customer choose whether they want to create an account or checkout as guest, this is the registration mode for you.
 The customer will see the checkout form as usual, but with an additional checkbox called “Create account for later use”.
 Once clicked, two fields for entering a password will appear.
 It will also be possible to login at any time by clicking the “Already registered?
 Click here to login” link at the top of the checkout.

 Some of our customers have expressed their concern regarding asking the customer to create an account while placing the order.
 The reason behind this is that the customer might get confused, and possibly exit the purchase.
 For these store owners we have added the possiblity to ask the customer to create an account on the success page, after the order has been received.
 Then there is no risk for the user to exit the purchase, because the order has already been placed.
 The customer is asked to enter a password, and if entered, the newly placed order will be associated with the new account.

 We have also created a registration mode that automatically creates an account for new emails and associates the order with the new account.
 The customer will then receive a generated password by email and can login to view the orders’ status.
 This registration mode is perfect for stores with downloadable products, as Magento requires users to have an account to be able to download their products immediately after purchase.

 We hope that the registration modes we have implemented will be sufficient for all store owners’ different needs.
 However, we are always open for suggestions to new features and functionality that we haven’t thought of.
-If you think we have missed something, please let us know by commenting below, or send us an email.
+If you think we have missed something, please let us know by commenting on our Facebook page or on Twitter or send us an email.